Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | bassontop.co.jp |

-The Kobe branch of a studio chain primarily operating in Osaka and the Kansai region.
-You can use the same quality equipment and facilities as in Osaka at Kobe prices.
-There's a member recruitment bulletin board, and it's not uncommon for bands to form among users of the same studio.
+The Kobe branch of a studio chain operating in Kansai centered on Osaka.
+You can use the same quality equipment and facilities as Osaka at Kobe prices.
+There's a member recruitment bulletin board, and bands are frequently formed among users of the same studio.

 Studio 246 WEST